 No matter how the R.R.S.P. or pension is divided, tax implications must be considered for each party at the time funds are withdrawn or transferred.
 We will carefully review each account and advise you on the most effective approach for your unique circumstances.

-For experienced representation by a group devoted to family law, contact Quay Law Centre online, or call us locally at 604-527-1161 or toll free at 877-895-1426.
-From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.
+For experienced representation by a group devoted to family law, contact Quay Law Centre at 604-527-1161.
+From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, and any other area throughout B.C., Canada and internationally.